About

 Somewhere along the way, it morphed into something so much more.

 This blog is a plain-English, pull-no-punches tale of my life as a professional writer, wife, and mom.
-When I gave birth to my daughter nearly three months too soon, the doctors said it was due to ‘severe pre-eclampsia.’
-But I believe that on-the-job stress was partly the cause.
-I knew I had to make a change.
-And, thankfully, I did.
+When I gave birth to my daughter nearly three months before her due date, the doctors said it was due to ‘severe pre-eclampsia,’ which translates to pregnancy-induced hypertension.
+But I believe that intense on-the-job stress at the time was what primarily led to the frightening levels of high blood pressure that ultimately drove my doctors to make the decision to perform an emergency c-section.
+After that experience, in the days that followed my daughter’s delivery, all I could think about was that I knew I had to make a change.
+Thankfully, I did.

 Now, I’m on a mission to help other driven professionals, like myself, pursue successful careers . . . free of high blood pressure.